Ukraine launches tech cluster to boost military capabilities - ExBulletin

 Ametov said Ukraine is investing more resources in military technology than before the Russian invasion.
 His rating is based on different models of drones his unit has tried.

-He said we always need to test something new to understand if our unit needs it.
+We are always testing something new to understand if it is necessary for our unit,” he said.

-A Crimean native, Ametov fought on the front lines of the Ukrainian War and runs a company expected to play an advisory role in the BRAVE1 initiative.
+Crimean native Ametov is involved in running his company, which he hopes will play an advisory role in the BRAVE1 initiative while fighting on the front lines of the Ukrainian war.

 His company distributes a portable anti-drone gun that uses radio signals to jam and shoot down drones.
 Ametov said the Ukrainian military uses hundreds of his $12,000 guns, which can run for up to 30 minutes on a single fully charged battery.